ukates/final-project/README.md

 The final project repository housed [here](https://github.com/valencia-cop1000-201620/final-project/) will maintain conversations about the project.
 Additionally, you'll fork and clone the class repository to your **personal** GitHub account.
 This is where you'll create your files and you'll submit them for grading via a pull request, as we've done in past projects.

-## Week 1
+## Part 1

-Your goals for Week 1 of the final project should be:
+Your goals for Part 1 of the final project should be:
 * narrow down the topic of your final project
 * create a proposal for your final project
 * solicit feedback from classmates